Not Guilty, Means Everything

 If you've been arrested for OWI in Wisconsin, your license is at risk the moment you receive the notice.
 You have 10 days to act.
 That small window is your chance to stop an automatic suspension or revocation before it takes effect.

-This article has explained what triggers the 10-day deadline, how to respond to a notice, what happens during the administrative hearing, the difference between suspension and revocation, and how appealing the suspension gives you time, leverage, and access to evidence.
-Missing the deadline has real, lasting consequences—including the loss of your license and reduced eligibility for alternatives like occupational driving privileges.
+This article has explained what triggers the 10-day deadline, how to respond to a notice, the difference between suspension and revocation, and how requesting a hearing gives you time to challenge an automatic suspension or revocation.

 A skilled OWI defense attorney can step in right away, file the hearing request, and fight both the administrative and criminal sides of your case.
 The faster you act, the better your chances.

 Contact Nelson Defense Group now to schedule your free consultation.
-We'll file your hearing request, stop your suspension, and start building your defense immediately.
+We'll file your hearing request, challenge your suspension, or revocation and start building your defense immediately.